jdc-cunningham/fusion-sensor-clu/README.md

 At this time this project is far from complete.
 This is also not really meant to be reproduced, it has a lot of flaws.

 [![youtube video of web interface controlling pan tilt servos](repo-images/yt-thumb.PNG)](https://www.youtube.com/watch?v=_qi6G4832OI)

+It's funny like how much of a piece of crap it looks like and how much work it takes too... printing the top part for example took 7 hrs...